Your Extreme Multi-label Classifier is Secretly a Hierarchical Text Classifier for Free

-\paragraph{Contribution} We have developed a novel approach that allows cross-domain comparison of HTC and XML models with datasets traditionally used for text classification tasks from the other side.
-This signifies that we have transferred HTC models to be applicable to XML datasets and vice versa.
-Furthermore, the R-Precision metric has been applied to all models to ensure a fair comparison.
+\paragraph{Contribution} So far, it was unclear whether the XML methods would be applicable to HTC datasets.
+We contribute a procedure on how to overcome the barriers of different dataset types and metrics, allowing future researchers and practitioners to employ XML methods for HTC datasets and vice versa.
+To facilitate such a comparison, we have harmonized the metrics and suggest using R-precision.
+We show how the models can be applied to the datasets of the respective other research stream.
 Our results show that XML models, specifically CascadeXML, achieve comparable or better results than HTC models when tested on datasets from both domains for the performance measures P@k and R-Precision.
 This allows us to argue that XML models are more versatile.
-The results of our study suggest that models need to be tested more frequently in cross-domain tasks and that at least XML models need to be considered as baselines in HTC research.
+Our results suggest that XML and HTC are closer to each other than one would expect on the basis of a clearly divided literature.
+Our main finding is that XML models -- despite not making use of the manually curated hierarchies of HTC datasets -- are competitive to state-of-the-art HTC methods.